 Title: Experimental investigations and simulation of micro grinding process

-Name: Dr. Dinesh Setti
+Name: Prof. Dr. Dinesh Setti

 For a conventional grinding wheel, information about wheel structure (open or dense) is readily available, and the wheel selection can be made accordingly for a specific condition.
 However, in micro grinding, there is no such a universal system as the wheels/pencil tools were developing indigenously.
 It makes difficulty in selecting the suitable micro grinding wheel/pencil tool for a specific requirement.
 Moreover, rapid wear of the micro grinding tool significantly effects the dimensional accuracy as well as the surface topography of component.
 In this situation, there is a need to study and predict the effect of different wheel topographies on the micro grinding process.

 Selection of proper micro grinding tool and cutting conditions